aaz25/431-2021/classes/class02/README.md

 # 431 Class 02: 2021-08-26

 - This is the README for Class 02 of Professor Love's 431 course for Fall 2021.
 The main website is https://thomaselove.github.io/431/.
-- Each class' README serves as a **starting point**.
+- Each class' README serves as that day's **starting point**.
 Get here through the link on the [Course Calendar](https://thomaselove.github.io/431/calendar.html).

 ## Today's Opener: The Quick Survey